cgoncalves94/Python-DSA-Projects/README.md

-# Mini-Code-Projects
+# Python DSA Projects

 ## Description

-This repository serves as a curated collection of mini-coding projects developed in Python.
+This repository serves as a curated collection of DSA-focused projects developed in Python.
 Each project is designed to practice specific programming skills and concepts, making this an ideal resource for my learning and development.

 ## Projects